Making your administration happy

 So, first and foremost we don’t want to be a source of problems – especially problems without solutions.
 Don’t be a complainer.
 I’m sure you hate having players like that.
 Flip that around and think about how your boss would feel if all you do it gripe about things.

 Second, find ways to contribute to the organization outside your team/program.
-Obviously, our first priority is to make sure things are operating optimally internally with our players, staff, etc. If we really want our administration to think well of us, though, we need to find ways to help out with bigger picture things.
+Obviously, our first priority is to make sure things are operating well with our players, staff, etc. If we really want our administration to think well of us, though, we need to find ways to help out with bigger picture things.
 That means going above and beyond our assigned duties.

-If you want a long, positive career – either with a single institution or with a strong set of references to carry without as you move up the ladder – keep these two things in mind.
+If you want a long, positive career – either with a single institution or with a strong set of references to carry with as you move up the ladder – keep these two things in mind.

 6 Steps to Better Practices - Free Guide